Occupied Territories Bill: 2018 bill

-Jackie Goodall of the Ireland Israel Alliance stated that Christian pilgrims could be adversely affected, as taking tours guided by Jews based in the West Bank or buying souvenirs from Jews in the West Bank would be a criminal action.
+Jackie Goodall of the Ireland Israel Alliance stated that Christian pilgrims could be adversely affected, as taking tours guided by settlers based in the West Bank or buying souvenirs from settlers in the West Bank would be a criminal action.

 International reaction

 Various American officials contacted Coveney, warning that commercial relations between their countries could be adversely affected by the passage of the bill.
-Several politicians from Massachusetts—a state with a large Irish-American population—have criticized the bill.
-This includes criticism from Steven S. Howitt, a state representative, Boston Mayor Marty Walsh, and Mintz Levin chairman Robert Popeo, who characterized the bill as antisemitic.
+Several politicians from Massachusetts—a state with a large Irish-American population—have criticised the bill.
+This includes criticism from Steven S. Howitt, a state representative, Boston Mayor Marty Walsh, and Mintz Levin chairman Robert Popeo, who characterised the bill as antisemitic.
 Indiana's Secretary of Commerce, James A. Schellinger, expressed concern that the bill would "unfairly target certain countries or groups of people" and harm Indiana businesses.
 In a letter signed by ten United States Members of Congress, signatories warned of "potentially severe implications" to Ireland's economy.
-Fianna Fáil foreign affairs spokesman Niall Collins characterized this as a "veiled threat to Ireland".
+Fianna Fáil foreign affairs spokesman Niall Collins characterised this as a "veiled threat to Ireland".
 In response, the Taoiseach Leo Varadkar wrote to members of the House of Representatives emphasizing his government's opposition to the bill.
+Following the revival of the Bill in 2024 a senior US diplomat had reportedly warned Tánaiste Micheál Martin of "consequences" if the Bill was enacted.

 The Israeli embassy in Ireland called the bill "immoral" and stated that "Closing doors will not in any way facilitate Ireland's role and influence."
 Defence minister Avigdor Lieberman proposed shuttering Israel's embassy in Dublin.
 Benjamin Netanyahu, the Prime Minister of Israel, stated that the bill is "utterly contrary to the principles of free trade and justice".
-Isaac Herzog wrote to Coveney, stating that the legislation "sets a dangerous precedent which is detrimental to the relations between our countries and to the chances of resolving the Israel Palestinian conflict by a negotiated compromise".
-He warned that the boycott might extend into Israel's 1948 borders, as most Irish people are not familiar with the intricacies of the Israeli-Palestinian conflict.
+President of Israel Isaac Herzog wrote to Coveney, stating that the legislation "sets a dangerous precedent which is detrimental to the relations between our countries and to the chances of resolving the Israel Palestinian conflict by a negotiated compromise".
+He said that the boycott might extend into Israel's 1948 borders (the borders of Israel recognized under international law), as he thought that most Irish people are not familiar with the intricacies of the Israeli-Palestinian conflict.

-It has been characterized as "BDS bill" in Jewish and Israeli media.
-An editorial in The Jerusalem Post criticized the omission of other territories considered occupied under international law in the debate over the bill, such as Turkish Cyprus, Western Sahara, and the Crimea.
+It has been characterised as "BDS bill" in Jewish and Israeli media.
+An editorial in The Jerusalem Post criticised the omission of other territories considered occupied under international law in the debate over the bill, such as Turkish Cyprus, Western Sahara, and the Crimea.
 According to Trocaire the legislation would apply to territories where there is a clear international legal consensus on the status of the occupation.
 Currently only the occupied Palestinian territories have been confirmed as occupied by the International Court of Justice but it allows for other territories to be included so long as there is consensus between the Minister for Foreign Affairs & Trade and both houses of the Oireachtas.